Get emergency flood assistance now

 8. Be a good neighbour

-Now that you are prepared, check that your neighbours are, too, especially if they are elderly, are disabled, do not speak English well, or have young children.
+Now that you are prepared, check that your neighbours are also; especially if they are elderly, disabled, do not speak English well or have young children.

 1. Be ready to evacuate